DDS-Lab/disaster-image-processing/README.md

 Using points in shapefile format produce a geojson with .00015 buffer around bounding boxes

 ### 5. Remove images that are completely NA

+This reduces the size of our training data and also avoids confusing our model training since these images would be assigned a value regardless of whether there is a image data

 ### 6. Tile images